COMBSS: Best Subset Selection via Continuous Optimization

-It is well-known that the inverse of a matrix after a permutation of rows (respectively, columns) is identical to the matrix obtained by applying the same permutation on columns (respectively, rows) on the inverse of the matrix.
-Therefore without loss of generality we assume that all the zero-elements of $\m s \in \{0,1\}^p$ appear at the end, in the form:
+\begin{proof}[Proof of Theorem~\ref{thm:beta_to_beta}] The inverse of a matrix after a permutation of rows (respectively, columns) is identical to the matrix obtained by applying the same permutation on columns (respectively, rows) on the inverse of the matrix.
+Therefore, without loss of generality, we assume that all the zero-elements of $\m s \in \{0,1\}^p$ appear at the end, in the form: